 When to Go

 When is it best—and worst—to pay a call on the Irish capital?
 The summer offers a real lift, as the natives spill out of the pubs into the slew of sidewalk cafés and open-air restaurants.
 The week around St. Patrick's Day (March 17) is, naturally, a nonstop festival of parades, cultural happenings, and "hooleys" (long nights of partying) throughout the city.
 Christmas in Dublin seems to last a month, and the city's old-style illuminations match the genteel, warm mood of the locals.
-The newly launched New Year's Festival Dublin (NYF) is an organized three days of music, spectacle, and craic to see in the first day of the new year.
-The downside quickly follows, however, for January and February are damp hangover months, but there are plenty of hotel and restaurant bargains to be found.
+The New Year's Festival Dublin (NYF) is an organized three days of music and spectacle,to see in the first day of the new year.
+January and February are damp hangover months, but there are plenty of hotel and restaurant bargains to be found.
 A warm sweater is a must year-round, as even summer nights can occasionally get chilly.
 Dublin gets its share of rain (though a lot less than other parts of Ireland), so an umbrella is a good investment—and best to make it a strong one, as the winds show no mercy to cheaper models.